 Subscriber-related revenue.
-"Subscriber-related revenue" totaled \$3.457 billion for the three months ended June 30, 2013, an increase of \$161 million or 4.9% compared to the same period in 2012.
+"Subscriber-related revenue" totaled \$3.412 billion for the three months ended June 30, 2013, an increase of \$123 million or 3.7% compared to the same period in 2012.
 The change in "Subscriber-related revenue" from the same period in 2012 was primarily related to the increase in Pay-TV ARPU discussed below.
-Included in "Subscriber-related revenue" was \$47 million and \$22 million of revenue related to our broadband services for the three months ended June 30, 2013 and 2012, respectively.
+On October 1, 2012, the assets and liabilities associated with our satellite broadband business were distributed to DISH Network.
+As a result, beginning in the fourth quarter 2012, we no longer have revenue related to a satellite broadband business.
+Included in "Subscriber-related revenue" was \$18 million of revenue related to broadband services for the three months ended June 30, 2012.
+See Note 10 in the Notes to the Condensed Consolidated Financial Statements for further discussion.